 All right, Apple — it's now your move.
-With the Galaxy S8 and all of its new features now available, the pressure is now on Apple to meet (or beat) Samsung with its next smartphone update.
+With the Galaxy S8 and all of its new features now available and Samsung about to get the jump on Apple with a brand new Galaxy Note this week, the pressure is now on Apple to meet (or beat) Samsung with its next smartphone update.
 And with this year marking the 10-year anniversary of the original iPhone, expect Apple's future smartphone plans to come under greater scrutiny.

 Here's everything you need to know about the iPhone 8 and what you can expect.